guenther-QR/fixed-income-risk-parity/README.md

 less rate risk.

-**It survives costs and institutional financing.** Turnover is 1.5% to 2.1% a year, and there is 90 to 252 basis points of headroom to the financing breakeven.
+**It survives costs and institutional financing.** Turnover is 1.5% to 2.1% a year, and there is plenty of room to assume more aggressive costs than the institutional rates I assumed.
+Evidence this could work for retail investors.

 **Return forecasting adds nothing on this universe.** The combined regression and all four machine learning families finish below the index on development.